RahymCharyyev/Beauty/README.md

 # Beauty
 Landing Page of the company "Beauty".
-The company engaged in the producrion of armchairs,
+The company engaged in the production of armchairs.